UJA-Federation of New York

 Overview

 UJA-Federation of New York (United Jewish Appeal-Federation of Jewish Philanthropies of New York, Inc.) is the largest local philanthropy in the world.
 Since its founding through the merger of the United Jewish Appeal and Federation of Jewish Philanthropies in 1986, the organization has grown to manage an endowment of $1.2 billion as of 2021.
 In FY 2024, UJA distributed $336 million for grants and programs, with total grant expenses of $263.5 million.
-The organization's mission centers on caring for people in need, strengthening Jewish life, and responding to crises both locally and globally.
-UJA-Federation provides funding and resources to over 400 organizations, including 65 core health, human-service, educational, and community-building institutions across New York, Israel, and 70 countries worldwide.
+The organization's mission centres on caring for people in need, strengthening Jewish life, and responding to crises both locally and globally.
+UJA-Federation provides funding and resources to over 400 organizations, including 65+ core health, human-service, educational, and community-building institutions across New York, Israel, and 70 countries worldwide.

 Funding Priorities